 This suggestion may make it easier for the general public to view, edit, give feedback on, and suggest changes to the instructional materials for various reasons, including: To reduce cognitive load on students and teachers (without reducing rigor); to improve historical accuracy and cultural responsiveness; to correct errors; to best take advantage of research on how people learn (such as retrieval practice and interleaving of topics); to keep the materials up to date with scientific, technological, and historical scholarship; and to reduce preparation time for teachers. ↩

-Other principles of explicit instruction are also found in Just Tell Them (Groshell), Teach FAST (Tavernetti), and Direct Instruction: A Practitioner’s Handbook (Kurt Engelmann).
-One of Rosenshine’s principles is weekly and monthly review.
-Another principle is teachers’ asking many questions and checking every student’s response (e.g., “Ratio” by Adam Boxer).
+Greg Ashman’s definition of explicit instruction; Groshell’s Just Tell Them (see summary by Helen Reynolds).
+Similar instructional advice is also found in Barak Rosenshine’s principles of instruction (Amer.
+Educator, spring 2012), Teach FAST (Tavernetti), and Direct Instruction: A Practitioner’s Handbook (Kurt Engelmann).
 Direct Instruction lessons typically involve frequent rounds of teachers’ asking questions and students’ answering them in unison, with many rounds being repeated “until firm”. ↩

 One example, similar to the approach found in Illustrative Mathematics, is the presence in student workbooks of “Are you ready for more?” followed by a challenging exercise.
 Another example is a relatively short unit on basic calculus concepts such as limits and continuous functions at the end of Algebra 2, such as the last unit of Fishtank Learning’s Algebra 2 course. ↩